freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

 All organizations operating SecureDrop have a *landing page* that provides their own organization-specific recommendations for using SecureDrop.
-We encourage you to consider an organization’s *landing page* before submitting to them.
+We encourage you to consider an organization's *landing page* before submitting to them.

 .. note::